-In Cisco’s most recent fourth quarter, the former networking giant revealed that its transformation to a software company is well and truly underway.
-More interestingly, of $12.8 billion revenue, 32% of that was derived from recurring offers.
+In Cisco’s most recent fourth quarter, the networking giant revealed that its transformation to a software company is well and truly underway.
+More interestingly, software subscriptions now make up 70% of its software revenue.

 But it’s not just Cisco that’s keen to transition to a recurring software model, most of the technology industry is on the same journey.

 The world is increasingly software driven.
 At Westcon-Comstor, we’ve always sold hardware and software, with every device having a software licence of some kind, but in line with industry we are transitioning our business to accommodate the dependency of a recurring software subscription model.

 The biggest business in the coming years will come from recurring software subscriptions.
 Our revenue from Cisco recurring software alone, for example, has grown 100% year on year.

 Increasingly, end users are demanding a consumption-based, cloud-based, Software-as-a-Service (Saas) model for ‘buying’ software.
 Enterprises particularly, no longer want complex, on-site software deployments.
 Rather they demand software that can be quickly and easily upgraded, managed centrally, changed when required, and connected to the cloud as workers become increasingly mobile.